Insights | Practical leadership and team thinking

 Real-World Strengths in Action

-A clinician who ranked high in Belief found clarity in why he’d stayed in the profession so long.
+In NHS services: a clinician who was driven by a strong sense of purpose and conviction found clarity in why he’d stayed in the profession so long.
 It also helped him reframe new service changes within that deeper purpose.

-A digital lead rediscovered their strength in Input during a team workshop, recognising their natural drive to gather information, ask better questions, and connect insights across systems.
+In local government: a digital lead rediscovered their natural drive to gather information, ask better questions, and connect insights across systems during a team workshop.
 By owning this strength, they shifted from simply solving problems to becoming a strategic source of insight for their team, energising not just themselves, but others too.

 Why This Question Really Matters